 Updated on July 18th, 2019 by Bob Ciura

 Income investors looking for high-quality dividend growth stocks should take a closer look at the consumer staples sector.

-Of the 53 Dividend Aristocrats, 13 come from the consumer staples sector.
 Consumer staples are household essentials—products that people can’t (or won’t) do without, even when the economy enters a recession.
 Think food, beverages, tobacco, and household products.